Matthew Silva (coach): Rugby league club career

 Silva was signed to Halifax by Peter Roe, he broke his leg in the 20–27 defeat by Salford in the Second Division Premiership Trophy Final at Old Trafford on 12 May 1991, and subsequently left Halifax after Roger Millward became coach.

 Coaching career

 Silva began his player-coaching role aged 31 at Llantwit Major RFC.
 He later went on to coach Rumney RFC of the WRU Division One East league, and while backs coach of the Cardiff Blues, their Under-16s, Under-16, Under-18, and team Under-20s.
 He also coached Old Illtydians RFC, a feeder club of the Blues and his former high school team.

 In May 2016, Silva was appointed as the new coach of Bridgend Ravens, succeeding Mike Hook.
 On 11 May 2019, Bridgend survived relegation from the Welsh Premiership, with a 34–31 victory over Pontypridd RFC.
 On 24 June, Silva was sacked by Bridgend, following a change of management at the club.

 On 18 July 2019, Silva was appointed as the new coach of RGC 1404, succeeding Mark Jones.
-On 1 December, he took a leave of absence due to personal reasons.
+On 1 December, he took a leave of absence for personal reasons.